jeremy9959/Mathematics-for-Machine-Learning/chapters/03-probability.md

 The theory of conditional probability gives a way to study how partial information about an event informs us about the event as a whole.
 For example, suppose you draw a card at random from a deck.
 As we've seen earlier, the chance that card is an ace is $1/13$.
-Now suppose that you learn that (somehow) that the card is definitely not a jack, king, or queen.
+Now suppose that you somehow learn that the card is definitely not a jack, queen, or king.
 Since there are 12 cards in the deck that are jacks, kings, or queens, the card you've drawn is one of the remaining 40 cards, which includes 4 aces.
 Thus the chance you are holding an ace is now $4/40=1/10$.